🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Install a Tension Rod for Double Hanging Space

 A simple tension rod can instantly double your hanging area, especially for shorter garments.
-Think shirts above, pants below—organized bliss in a small space.
+Think shirts above, pants below: organized bliss in a small space.
+This is something I keep coming back to because it’s so cheap and tool-free.

 Key Design Elements